israralam145/366pi-Internship-Journal/Week 8.md

 * Finalizing the templates.
 <h3>Progress</h3>

-* Gmail doesn't allow embedding base64 encoded images for security reasons while in Outlook, it's working.
+* One major issue encountered.
+Gmail doesn't allow embedding base64 encoded images for security reasons while in Outlook, it's working.
 * I'm researching it.
 Hope I'll find a way.
 * I was using a local file address for the image files.
 So that, the recipient does not receive the image.
 It was a very noob practice.
 Fixed that too.